alepez/vim-gtest/README.md

 ### Find tests

-Go to the next test in the current buffer.
+Go to the prev/next test in the current buffer.

 ```
+:GTestPrev
 :GTestNext
 ```

 ## Shortcuts

-You can map these commands to your favorite shortcut:
+You can map these commands to your favorite shortcuts:

 ```
 nnoremap <leader>tt :GTestRun<CR>